About the Hands of Hope project

 Initiative

-The project is led by Hansie Elcock, who through working with ladies inside the prison realised the difficulty ex-offenders faced when trying to get employment, and started a job-creation initiative to help break the cycle of crime
+The project was initiated & led by Hansie Elcock for many years, who through working with ladies inside the prison realised the difficulty ex-offenders faced when trying to get employment.
+She was instrumental in starting this job-creation initiative to help break the cycle of crime.
+Hansie's long season came to end in 2024 from where Tania has taken the role of project supervisor.

 Problem